Chiragjain7254/Internship-Certificate/README.md

-he Internship Duration Was from june,2023 to July 2023.
+The Internship Duration Was from june,2023 to July 2023.
 In the Duration I did:-

 -Developed a website and hosted it online for the Company Medcords as their side project named as Anandam Infolines.